robusta-dev/krr/README.md

   <summary>Prometheus, Victoria Metrics and Thanos auto-discovery</summary>

 By default, KRR will try to auto-discover the running Prometheus Victoria Metrics and Thanos.
-For discovering Prometheus it scan services for those labels:
+For discovering Prometheus it scans services for those labels:

 ```python
 "app=kube-prometheus-stack-prometheus"